 The remainder of this paper describes the evidence driven analysis performed by the research team, beginning with a methodology, disclaimers and limitations of the study, results and the answers to our four research questions.
-The study then briefly flags good practices outside of the European Union, and highlights the low levels of abuse in .au (Australia) and .uk (United Kingdom), before setting out our conclusions.
+The study then briefly flags good practices outside of the European Union before setting out our conclusions.